2013 Huang Case in Qatar: Court of Appeals

 Following two procedural hearings in which the appeals of the defense and prosecution were both heard and accepted, the charges were merged into a single appeals trial on June 16, 2014.
-In that hearing, the defense argued for the closure of the appeals for judgment and presenting closing arguments and written arguments.
+In that hearing, the defense argued for the closure of the appeals for judgment and presented closing arguments and written arguments.
 The prosecution requested for the forensic pathologist that did the original autopsy to testify again before the appellate court.
-The judges deliberated and accepted the prosecutor's motion, and set the next trial date for October 20, 2014, spanning over 4 months of waiting for Matthew and Grace, while unable to travel home.
+The judges deliberated and accepted the prosecutor's motion, and set the next trial date for October 20, 2014.

 During this time, the U.S. State Department issued its first public statement of support for the Huangs:

 "On July 30, 2014, Under Secretary for Political Affairs Wendy Sherman and Assistant Secretary for Near Eastern Affairs Anne Patterson met with family and representatives of U.S. citizens Matthew and Grace Huang concerning their ongoing legal proceedings in Qatar following the tragic death of their daughter, Gloria.

 Under Secretary Sherman conveyed concern for the Huang family’s well-being, adding that assisting U.S. citizens in need overseas was among the Department’s highest priorities.

 Senior U.S. Government officials have raised the Huangs’ case with the Government of Qatar on multiple occasions, and the State Department will continue to engage Qatari officials at the highest levels.
 We seek the Qatari Government’s assistance in providing a fair and expeditious conclusion to the proceedings.
 We also urge the Qatari Government to lift the current travel ban and allow Mr. and Mrs. Huang to return home to the United States to be reunited with their two sons and the rest of their family."